Offirmo/offirmo-monorepo/stack--current/5-incubator/active/ia--website--generation/NOTES.md

-/////////////////////////////
+naming convention:
+- `-folder` = strictly formatted folder (deep) which respects a standardized schema and can be linted
+- `~folder` = "messy" human content (deep), not expected to be parsed.
+Automated tools should stop when encountering such a segment.
+- `folder` = intermediate, main contain any of the other

-> ## REMINDER: The whole point is to USE AI to get VALUE.
+## REMINDER: The whole point is to USE AI to get VALUE.
-> ### AI should bring value by:
+### AI should bring value by:
-> - producing mind-blowing, creative outputs
+- producing mind-blowing, creative outputs
-> - reducing human work, especially costly experts: devs, designers, marketers, lawyers...
+- reducing human work, especially costly experts: devs, designers, marketers, lawyers...
-> - work with prompts from a LESS technical person
+- work with prompts from a LESS technical person
-> - maybe capitalize on unique AI strength = live generative features, live chat...
+- maybe capitalize on unique AI strength = live generative features, live chat...
->

 TODO